A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Popular Benchmark Datasets

 \subsection{IEMOCAP}

-The IEMOCAP dataset \cite{busso2008iemocap} was released in 2008 and contains 12.46 hours of conversations.
+{The interactive emotional dyadic motion capture database (IEMOCAP)} dataset \cite{busso2008iemocap} was released in 2008 and contains 12.46 hours of conversations.
 The IEMOCAP dataset contains three modal features, i.e., video, audio and text, and it is the first multi-modal dataset for MCER.
 In the IEMOCAP dataset, ten theater actors express specific emotion categories (i.e., sad, neutral, frustrated, anger, happy, excited) through binary dialogue.
 To ensure the consistency and accuracy of annotation, each sentence is annotated by multiple experts.